-Managing McDonald’s supply chain requires filling the needs of a corporation with 35,000 restaurants that serve 70 million customers a day in 100 countries along with meeting the company’s goal of never being out of an item a customer orders.
+Managing McDonald’s supply chain requires filling the needs of a corporation with more than 36,000 restaurants that serve 69 million customers daily in 100 countries along with meeting the company’s goal of never being out of an item a customer orders.

 An effective supply chain management strategy is one reason the company evolved from its start in 1955 to a global institution.
 In addition to ensuring a staggering amount of items from beef to a restaurant’s operating supplies make it to each location, McDonald’s supply chain also must fill the company’s desire to customize menus according to preferences of local customers and source products locally.

 McDonald’s supply chain ranked No. 2 in the 2015 Gartner Supply Chain Top 25 list, second only to Amazon.
 McDonald's has held the No. 2 spot for three years in a row.

 McDonald's has addressed recent challenges by making its supply chain more transparent.
 Documentary films such as "Fast Food Nation" and "Super Size Me" have taken the company to task, accusing it of promoting unhealthy eating habits as well as questioning its environmental practices.